Skip to content

 What Andy giveth, Cleve taketh away

 where Cleve is Cleve Moler who really started the development of efficient linear algebra libraries such as LINPACK and EISPACK, predecessors to LAPACK, but then also developed MATLAB as a user-friendly environment to experiment with those libraries and in 1984 was one of the founders of MathWorks, the company that went on to develop Matlab into what it is today.
 Matlab evolved into an excellent system to prototype numerical algorithms.
 However, its language is not nearly as efficient as traditional programming languages when it comes to execution efficiency and hence is a good way to slow down modern hardware.
+The one thing that Matlab does rather well, but only when used by a good Matlab programmer who understands how Matlab works, is exploiting the vector compute facilities of modern processors thanks to its use of optimised linear algebra libraries.

 What Andy giveth, James taketh away